Club (organization): Social activities club

 Social activities clubs are a modern combination of several other types of clubs and reflect today's more eclectic and varied society.
 These clubs are centered around the activities available to the club members in the city or area in which the club is located.
 Because the purpose of these clubs is split between general social interaction and taking part in the events themselves, clubs tend to have more single members than married ones; some clubs restrict their membership to one of the other, and some are for gay and lesbian patrons.

 Membership can be limited or open to the general public, as can the events.
 Most clubs have a limited membership based upon specific criteria, and limit the events to members to increase the security of the members, thus creating an increased sense of camaraderie and belonging.
 Social activities clubs can be for profit or not for profit, and some are a mix of the two (a for-profit club with a non-profit charitable arm, for instance).
-The Inter-Varsity Club (IVC) is the biggest British non-profit club.

 Social club

-Some social clubs are organized around competitive games, such as chess and bridge.
+Some social clubs are organized around competitive games, such as chess or bridge.
 Other clubs are designed to encourage membership of certain social classes.
 In the 1940s, 1950s and 1960s social clubs were the precursor name of gangs like the infamous Hamburgs of Chicago.
 Latino immigrant adult and youth groups organized themselves as social clubs like: Black Eagles, Flaming Arrows, Paragons and Young Lords.
 Those made up of the elite are best known as gentlemen's clubs (not to be confused with strip clubs) and country clubs (though these also have an athletic function, see above).
 Membership to gentlemen's clubs require the ability to pay large fees as well as an invitation by existing members who seek new recruits who meet personal criteria such as lifestyle, moral base, etc. Less elitist, but still in some cases exclusive, are working men's clubs.
 Clubs restricted to either officers or enlisted men exist on military bases.

 The modern Gentlemen's club is occasionally proprietary, i.e. owned by an individual or private syndicate and run on a for-profit basis, but more frequently owned by the members who delegate to a committee the management of its affairs, first reached its highest development in London, where the district of St. James's has long been known as "Clubland".

 Current London proprietary clubs include Soho House, which commenced business in 1995, and Soho's Groucho Club, which opened in 1985 as "the antidote to the traditional club."
 In this spirit, the club was named for Groucho Marx because of his famous remark that he would not wish to join any club that would have him as a member.